 The ultrasonic cleaning process uses mechanical vibrations to agitate a solution to aid in the removal of soil from surfaces, and in some cases inside lumens, of surgical devices.
 The sound waves in the liquid produce microscopic implosions of bubbles that collapse on contact with surfaces, creating a vacuum-like scrubbing action dislodging soil from surfaces; this effect is called cavitation.
 The cavitation then removes bioburden from the surface of the items submerged in the chamber.

-Ultrasonic cleaning systems can provide cleaning using a combination of effects that are important for a controlled cleaning process over time.
-These variables include:
+Ultrasonic cleaning systems provide effective cleaning using a combination of three parameters:

-The optimization of these combined effects provides an efficient cleaning system for delicate and difficult to clean devices such as Minimally Invasive Surgical (MIS) instruments, laparoscopic devices and robotic surgical attachments.
+The right combination of these parameters provides an efficient cleaning system for delicate and difficult-to-clean medical devices such as Minimally Invasive Surgical (MIS) instruments, laparoscopic devices and robotic surgical attachments.